 Eval presentation is set with Setup Eval Tracks... of the Eval menu.

-Plot Which Calculated Curves... of the Eval menu sets up the plotting of various Calculated Curves such as phiS, phiND, RHMA, Rwa, Rmfa, PHIT, PHIE, Vclay, Sw, Sxo, BVW, BVH, Ktimur, Ro (100% wet resistivity), FOIL and SwFoil if the appropriate logs are available. phiS is sonic Wyllie porosity computed from the matrix travel time estimated from the matrix density (RHMA) determined from the density-neutron crossplot. phiND is density-neutron crossplot porosity.
+Plot Which Calculated Curves... of the Eval menu sets up the plotting of various Calculated Curves such as phiS, phiND, RHMA, Rwa, Rmfa, PHIT, PHIE, Vclay, Sw, Sxo, BVW, BVH, Ktimur, Ro (100% water-wet resistivity), TOCDLR, DlogR, TOCDEN, FOIL and SwFoil if the appropriate logs are available. phiS is sonic Wyllie porosity computed from the matrix travel time estimated from the matrix density (RHMA) determined from the density-neutron crossplot. phiND is density-neutron crossplot porosity.
 PHIT is total porosity determined from the porosity models selected from Porosity & Sw Models... of the Models menu while PHIE is the resulting effective porosity after Vclay correction.
 Vclay will be the minimum of the clay estimators from Which Vclay?... of the Models menu.
-Rwa=Rt*PHIT*PHIT.
+Rwa=Rt*PHIT^m.
 Rwa a is a good quick look hydrocarbon indicator.
-Rmfa=Rxo*PHIT*PHIT.
+Rmfa=Rxo*PHIT^m.
 Rmfa can identify hydrocarbons in clean formations with changing and fresh Rw values.
 Often Rmfa in the hydrocarbon zone will be about twice that in the water zone.
+Remember that Vclay will become Vshale for Indonesian Sw and the T-S model.

 The Eval graphics plot is made with Plot Eval of the Eval menu with standard and user defined depth scales.